camicamcam1234/Airline_reservation_system-1/README.md

 # MAKMAirlines
-A software that performs on-line reservation tasks for an airline company.
-Some functions of the software include: reserve, cancel, review, change and generate some type of reports for the managers.
-The confirmation should be sent to the traveler.
+A product that performs on-line reservation undertakings for a carrier organization.
+A few elements of the product include: hold, drop, survey, change and create some kind of reports for the administrators.
+The affirmation should be shipped off the explorer.